 - For work in progress there will be a special Lightning Talks session.

 The following paper categories are welcome:

-It is understood that by submitting to Replaying Japan 2021 you assert that the work is original and that there are no copyright issues.
+It is understood that by submitting to Replaying Japan 2022 you assert that the work is original and that there are no copyright issues.
 You also agree to let the University of Alberta post you work and archive the conference proceedings/video/draft papers.

 Note that we plan to have support for Japanese speakers for whom presenting in English is difficult.
 We will have workshops in Japanese for graduate students on preparing for presentations at international conferences.
-We will also have translation support during the conference to help with presentations and questions.
+We will also have ad-hoc translation support during the conference to help with presentations and questions.

 Announcing: The Prince Takamado Japan Centre will also be awarding two essay prizes (1500 words) to the best student presentations on Japanese games.
 These will have a value of $500 CAD each.

 Revised proposals in English due: July 15, 2022